 Buildings shall be built up to the corner, occupying the intersection of the two buildto zones of any intersection of two Primary Streets, a Primary Street at any Parkway, or two Parkways.
 Courtyards shall not be located in this area - b.
 Corners involving Secondary Streets.
 Buildings should be built to the corner, occupying the intersection of the two build-to zones of any intersection involving a Secondary Street.
-Courtyards should not be located in this area. - (9) Treatment of Build-to Zones & Transitional Buffers.
+Courtyards should not be located in this area. - (9) Treatment of Build-to Zones, Setbacks, & Transition Yards.
 Refer to 27-621 Terms Defined for definition of build-to zones and setbacks. - a.
 Landscape Areas.
 All build-to zones and setbacks shall only contain courtyards (as permitted by Street Type frontage), plazas (as permitted by Street Type frontage), patios (as permitted by Street Type frontage), sidewalk or trail extensions, buffers, and/or landscape yards, unless otherwise specifically noted. - b.
 Transition Yards.
 Refer to 27-230 for size and landscape requirements. - c.
 Surface Parking.
-Surface parking lot yard location is determined by Building Type.
-Refer to 27-105(b) Regulations Specific to Building Types.
+Surface parking lot yard location is determined by Building Type and shall only be permitted in setbacks when the setback